-The best kind is the kind you have around, in my opinion.
+The best kind of bourbon is the one you have in your liquor cabinet already.
+In my opinion, anyway.
 I generally have Bulleit, which is what I’ve used for this recipe.
 That being said, I would recommend using something cost effective.
 You don’t want to use your best bourbon for this recipe, since it’s mixed with so many additional flavors.

 Frequently Asked Questions